pupil-labs/pupil-docs/user-docs/pupil-capture.md

 `Pupil Groups` can help you to collect data from different devices and control an experiment with multiple actors (data generators and sensors) or use more than one Pupil device simultaneously:

 * Load the `Pupil Groups` plugin from the `General` sub-menu in the GUI.
-* Once the plugin is active it will show all other local network pupil sync nodes in the GUI
+* Once the plugin is active it will show all other local network Pupil Group nodes in the GUI
-* It will also automatically synchronise time up to 0.1ms.
 * Furthermore actions like starting and stopping a recording on one device will be mirrored instantly on all other devices.

 For this to work your network needs to allow `UDP` transport.
 If the nodes do not find each other, create a local wifi network and use that instead.